 Note: values with different alphabets are significantly different

-Wide variability in cherry tomato genotypes across the world for morphological and quality traits as well as bioactive compounds has been reported by various researchers like Mukherjee (2019), Venkadeswaran et al. (2018), Ramya et al. (2016), Renuka et al. (2014), Rosales et al. (2011), Stommel et al. (2005) and Medina and Lobo, indicating great potential for improving the crop.
+Wide variability in cherry tomato genotypes across the world for morphological and quality traits as well as bioactive compounds has been reported by various researchers like Mukherjee (2019), Venkadeswaran et al. (2018), Ramya et al. (2016), Renuka et al. (2014), Rosales et al. (2011), Stommel et al. (2005) and Medina and Lobo (year is missing), indicating great potential for improving the crop.
 The seven genotypes under study have exhibited high levels of variation for the different fruit morphological and quality traits and their performance has been quite good under open field conditions.
 These genotypes, particularly, BRCT-1, BRCT-37, RCT-38 and Swarna Ratan may be recommended for cultivation in the open field or serve as good donors for improving the quality of cherry tomatoes and creation of diversity.

 CONCLUSION